Post

 Colloquialism, Cliches, and Idiomatic Deviations - The Slippery Slope.

-Personally, for me, I’ve found that the future is just the past but happening later, which is why, from my perspective, the only way to get to tomorrow is to wait for today to stop being the present.
+Personally, for me, I’ve found that the future is just the past but happening later, which is why, from my personal perspective of my thoughts that come from my brain, the only way to get to tomorrow is for me, personally, to wait for today to stop being the present.
+Personally.

 Existential Linguistic Failures